Dustyroom/flat-kit-doc/_docs/stylized-surface.md

 #### Rim

-Rim was designed as one of the ways to make a specific effect of a color 'wrapping' from behind the object.
+Rim was designed as one of the ways to make a specific effect of a color 'wrapping' from behind the object (a fresnel effect, in a nutshell).
 In some cases it can remind an outline effect.

+Please, note that the object has to have curvature.
+A completely flat object wil be completely included in the rim or completely not included, depending on the angle of view.
+{: .notice--warning}

 * **Rim Color** selects the color of the parameter.
 It works in HDR.
 * **Light Align** parameter rotates the rim.